zchen11611/EE629/source/_posts/index.md

 ---

 ![a](/images/IoT-Device-Attacks.jpg)
+Hi, I'm Zhi Chen.
 This webpage I will share my weekly reports, course project and any other contributions.
 All can be accessed using the top navigation menu:

 The weekly reports page will be about my weekly work on the Internet of Things course (EE-629) and I will record the content of my weekly study.